asaintsever/tinyworld/README.md

 ## Requirements

-- Java 11+ for portable app
+- Java 11+ for portable app without JRE
 - Docker or Podman for container image
+- Linux or WSL2 for AppImage

 ## Configuration